Good news – there are some simple ways to help your body detoxify better that take little time or effort.

 - Pause before slowly inhaling, refilling your belly and then your chest.

-- As you exhale, visualize impurities, stress and toxicants leaving your body.
+- As you exhale, visualise impurities, stress and toxicants leaving your body.

 - Repeat until you feel completely relaxed.